MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CloudPrint/Update-MgPrintTaskDefinition.md

   - `[PrinterShareId <String>]`: The unique identifier of printerShare
   - `[UserId <String>]`: The unique identifier of user

-TASKS <IMicrosoftGraphPrintTask1\[]>: A list of tasks that have been created based on this definition.
+`TASKS <IMicrosoftGraphPrintTask[]>`: A list of tasks that have been created based on this definition.
 The list includes currently running tasks and recently completed tasks.
 Read-only.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-  - `[Definition <IMicrosoftGraphPrintTaskDefinition1>]`: printTaskDefinition
+  - `[Definition <IMicrosoftGraphPrintTaskDefinition>]`: printTaskDefinition
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[CreatedBy <IMicrosoftGraphAppIdentity>]`: appIdentity